 The instrument creating the public positive covenant must:

-Note A Section 88B Instrument cannot be used to create a public positive covenant over an existing easement.
+NOTE: A section 88B instrument cannot be used to create a public positive covenant over an existing easement.

 Powers of the prescribed authority